Turning Research into Advocacy

-Johns Hopkins researchers have tracked Americans’ support through the Johns Hopkins National Survey of Gun Policy for nearly a decade, administering the survey every two years dating back to 2013.
+Johns Hopkins researchers have tracked Americans’ support through the Johns Hopkins National Survey of Gun Policy, administering the survey every two years since 2013.
 The results from these surveys indicate broad support for many gun violence prevention policies among both non-gun owners and gun owners, and, across political affiliation and geographic regions.
 Trends over time suggest growing national support for a number of policies to reduce the toll of gun violence in the U.S.

-A national survey fielded in 2019 demonstrated that
+A national survey fielded in 2023 demonstrated that among Americans:

 The Center is committed to promoting innovative policy solutions that can improve public safety and reduce gun violence.
 One such solution is requiring gun manufacturers to include microstamping technology in all new semi-automatic pistols produced.
 Microstamping imprints a code on a bullet’s cartridge case each time the gun is fired.
 This code is linked to the serial number of the firearm allowing law enforcement to quickly link cartridge cases found at crime scenes to the firearm used in a crime.
 Microstamping works in a similar manner to the process law enforcement uses a license plate to quickly identify the make, model, VIN, and registered owner of a car.